5 min read

 We stopped for a shisha at the foot of the dunes as the sun set over that sublime and enthrallingly other-worldly terrain, feeling language dripping off us as we laughed at the eternal joy of the universality of human emotion and experience.
 Perhaps Mac and I had been the benefactors of a few more dental excursions sitting in that circle, but we were all just young men curiously seeking to share and understand our world - and our intoxicants.

-The desert was something else, and I was left with the peculiar longing for the night sky that has been slowly robbed from us since that coal started burning in Manchester.
 It was captivating on a level that only nature can deliver.
-A humility garnered by the realisation that we are but visitors here - night guests on this timeless mote of dust suspended in a sunbeam, as Carl Sagan so wonderfully put it.
+A humility garnered by the realization that we are but visitors here—night guests on this timeless mote of dust suspended in a sunbeam, as Carl Sagan so wonderfully put it.

 We spent Valentine's Day the following morning having a bottomless champagne buffet as we stared out over that Esscene refuge, the mythological stage of the Old and New Testament.

-I kicked around Amman for another three weeks, caught between exploring every inch of a city that was becoming more curious with every fresh interaction and waiting for my Indian visa - that notorious, endlessly agonising dance with one of the world's most convoluted bureaucracies.
+I kicked around Amman for another three weeks, caught between exploring every inch of a city that was becoming more curious with every fresh interaction and waiting for my Indian visa - that notorious, endlessly agonizing dance with one of the world's most convoluted bureaucracies.

 My days in Jordan opened my mind to a world that was in flux.

 After spending a lifetime in Turkey, I figured I knew the drill regarding The Middle East.
-Jordan showed me how little I knew and how easily I had allowed myself to rest on assumptions and clouded, half-baked intellectualisms about life in a sphere I really knew nothing about.
+Jordan showed me how little I knew and how easily I had allowed myself to rest on assumptions and clouded, half-baked intellectualisms about life in a sphere I knew nothing about.

 I sat with the curious, the conservative, those aching for change, and those happy to see their world become an Ayatollan wonderland.

-In the end, my voyage through the Hashemite Kingdom proved to me that, despite what our media insists on vomiting out every minute, our shared similarities are far greater than our differences.
+My voyage through the Hashemite Kingdom proved to me that, despite what our media insists on vomiting out every minute, our shared similarities are far greater than our differences.

 That between a hot mint tea, a shisha, and a basket of warm bread, most of our divisions can, at least momentarily, be abated.